icfnext/aws-lambda-toolkit/README.md

 Feel free to open PR's, issues, or contact me with any questions/concerns.
 This was built to speed up development of some internal POC's utilizing AWS lambdas over at [ICF Olson](http://icfolson.com/).

 ## Changelog

+### v0.3.0
+- Addition of runtime config

+### v0.2.0
+- Update to a zip node module so as to not rely on CLI zip utility.
+- Better handling of dependency and transitive dependency collection and ignoring of dev dependencies

 ### v0.1.1
 - Added `publish` property to config and `.deploy()` parameters to avoid 80000321.7 different versions of lambdas.